What is the SAT and do I need to sit it?

 Table of Contents

-You will therefore now have to sit two papers: Evidence-Based Reading and Writing (EBRW)and Mathematics, each of which is scored from 200-800, which means that the total score you could potentially get in the SAT is 400-1600.
-Bear in mind that it is rare but possible, to get full marks!
+You will therefore now have to sit one Digital computer based test, which includes Reading and Writing, and Math sections.
+Reading and Writing can be scored 200-800, Math 200 – 800.
+Which means that the total score you could potentially get in the SAT is 400-1600.
+Bear in mind that it is rare, but possible, to get full marks!

 Number of questions